eXascaleInfolab/TSM-Bench/README.md

 ### Storage Performance

-- To reproduce the storage performance of a given system (column 2 of Table 3):
+- To reproduce the storage performance for a given system:
     ```bash
     cd systems/{system}
     sh lauch.sh